ipachev/py_gpumap/README.md

 * Objects can only contain other objects, floats, or ints.
 * Assignments into an existing variable must be of the same type!
 * Strings, lists, and dicts are not yet supported
-* The only types of for loops are `for ... in range(...)`
+* The only types of for loops are `for ... in range(...)`or `for ... in <list>`
-* Probably some other stuff I'm leaving out...
+* Lists can only be passed in as closure variables or as the input list.
-* Builtin functions are not implemented
+* Most built-in funcitons are not implemented

-I currently don't make use of CUDA thread-level dynamic allocation, but using it makes it possible to support much more complex language features!
+* The input lists and closure lists must not contain references to the same objects.

-Some of these language features that could use dynamic allocation include lists, dicts, and strings!
+I currently don't make use of CUDA thread-level dynamic allocation because it's slow when all threads compete for allocations.
+However, it's possible to implement a good lockless parallel dynamic allocation scheme and that would make it easier to implement a lot more language feautres!

-Hopefully the performance isn't too bad!
+We can also make it so that functions dont need the same arg types and objects dont need the same field types using C++ templates in the generated code!

 ## Supported Language Features